 - Attach the adapter to the outboard motor – look for the water intake holes on the outboard motor.
 These should be located near the front base of the motor on the opposite side of the propeller.
 The adapter will slide over these holes like a pair of earmuffs.
 Make sure the holes are completely covered on both sides to prevent leaking

-- Turn on the water supply – this will introduce freshwater from the garden hose into the outboard motor
+- Turn on the water supply – this will introduce freshwater from the garden hose into the outboard motor to help rinse it

 - Run the outboard motor – with the water flowing and the motor running; this will replicate the experience of running your boat in fresh water.
 In doing so, the freshwater cleans the motor and flushes it of any salt buildup.
 Keep the motor running during this flushing process for 10 minutes